apify/crawlee/README.md

 {
     // The type of the web browser to use.
     // See https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities for possible options.
-    // By default it is 'chrome'.
+    // By default it is 'chrome', which is currently the only fully-supported browser.
     browserName: String,

     // Indicates whether the browser should be opened in headless mode (i.e. without windows).